lucidsoftware/sample-lucid-extensions/README.md

 ## BPMN Converter

-A tool for importning BPMN formatted files into Lucid using the REST API.
+A tool for importing BPMN formatted files into Lucid using the REST API.
 Uses our JSON import enpoints to create documents programatically.

 ## Example Card Integration